Robertt-S/ML_on_anomaly_detection/README.md

 ## This project focus on getting the best results from a battle of classifiers considering binary and multiclass classification.

 ### Models to be used:
-      1. Gradient Boosting
+      1. Extreme Gradient Boosting
       2. Random Forest
       3. Adaptive Boosting
-      4. Stacking
+      4. Bagging
-      5. Bagging
+      5. Multilayer Perceptron
       6. Local Classifier per Parent Node
       7. Local Classifier per Node
       8. Local Classifier per Level